 Health Benefits of Prebiotic Fiber

-- Aiding in increasing the amount of certain beneficial bacteria species in the gut (namely, bifidobacteria and lactobacilli, bacteria that help support our immune and gut health).
+Increases beneficial bacteria species: They increase the amount of certain beneficial bacteria species in the gut (namely, bifidobacteria and lactobacilli, bacteria that help support our immune and gut health).

-- Decreasing allergy risk.
+Reduces allergy risk.

 Possible Side Effects of Prebiotic Fiber

-Prebiotic Fiber In OLIPOP
+Prebiotic Fiber in OLIPOP

 - “Probiotics,” International Scientific Association for Probiotics and Prebiotics (ISAPP), accessed June 4, 2021, https://isappscience.org/for-scientists/resources/probiotics/.